tytydraco/yessleep/out/Where_My_Writing_Ideas_Come_From.md

 "If only the world knew you have no talent," I said.
 "It was all your daemon."

-“You’re a true enemy,” Erwin said.
+“You’re a true enemy,” he said.
 “That antagonist of this very tale.
 What do you think you’re doing anyway, digging up my grave?”

 “I’m taking back control,” I shouted, lightning cracking overhead and a susurrus of thunder slamming upon the clay earth of that dead zone.